BitNile Holdings Inc. (NILE): Recent activity puts odds in your favor

-BitNile Holdings Inc. (NILE) is priced at $0.31 after the most recent trading session.
-At the very opening of the session, the stock price was $0.31 and reached a high price of $0.32, prior to closing the session it reached the value of $0.31.
-The stock touched a low price of $0.31.Recently in News on July 28, 2022, Singing Machine Elects to Expand its Board of Directors.
-The Company adds two officers from its majority shareholder, BitNile Holdings, and one member from its management team to the Board.
+BitNile Holdings Inc. (NILE) is priced at $0.33 after the most recent trading session.
+At the very opening of the session, the stock price was $0.30 and reached a high price of $0.31, prior to closing the session it reached the value of $0.30.
+The stock touched a low price of $0.30.Recently in News on August 3, 2022, BitNile Holdings Issues July Bitcoin Production and Mining Operation Report.
+59.9 Bitcoin Mined in July 2022.
 You can read further details here

 BitNile Holdings Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.4300 on 01/04/22, with the lowest value was $0.2250 for the same time period, recorded on 05/12/22.